-The project is a proposal for a Design Center in the site of the old Baghdad Governorate Building, built in the early 20th century now heavily damaged.
+The Design Citadel is a proposal by NYXO Design for a design center in the site of the old Baghdad Governorate Building, built in the early 20th century now heavily damaged.
 The design for the new Design Center is directly inspired by the cultural and geographical context.
 Traditional Iraqi architecture and the special climate condition are the driver factors of the project.

 The spatial configuration has advantages not only in terms of cultural contamination, but also for physical reasons: the buildings are playing together, for example with their height, to generate comforting shadows areas and the narrow gateways allows to have air flows at the ground level.
 The opaque walls that are always under the shadow are then substituted by vast glass facades able to expand the inner spaces to the outer ones.

 The buildings are characterized by 3D printed clay walls, a strategy to embed thermal absorption and structural performance in ones.
 The walls are defined by a series of pipe like elements intersecting each other.
 The intersection makes the wall stronger, but not only, it generates a series of void chambers.
 Some of them are used to cast the concrete pillars, with no need for additional molds and at the same time they function as a thermal insulator.

 The particular striated pattern plays an important role to link with traditional architecture.
 The projection of the pipes helps to have an irregular surface, generating shadow on itself.
 Not only, The configuration of these elements facilitates to define vertical apertures, hiding themselves within the pattern, that in this case can profit of the shadow and so not being directly under the influence of sun.